-I am a Ph.D. student in the Department of Sociology and the Arrighi Center for Global Studies at Johns Hopkins University.
+I am a Ph.D. candidate in the Department of Sociology and the Arrighi Center for Global Studies at Johns Hopkins University.

 I have an M.A. in Sociology and a B.A. in International Studies from Johns Hopkins University.

-My broad research areas are global sociology, comparative-historical sociology, and world-systems analysis with thematic foci at the intersections of historical capitalism, war-making, class struggle, and geopolitics.
+My broad research areas are global sociology, comparative-historical sociology, and world-systems analysis with a focus on the intersections of historical capitalism, war-making, class struggle, and geopolitics.

 A paper which I co-authored with Roberto Patricio Korzeniewicz was the winner of the 2020 Distinguished Article Award from the Political Economy of the World-System Section of the American Sociological Association.

 Selected Recent Publications

 Beverly J. Silver & Corey R. Payne.
 (2020).
 “Crises of World Hegemony and the Speeding Up of Social History” in Hegemony and World Order: Reimagining Power in Global Politics, P. Dutkiewicz, T. Casier, & J.A.
 Scholte, eds.
 Routledge.